-IDNA is a protocol defined in RFC 3490 by the Internet Engineering Task Force (http://www.ietf.org) that makes it possible for applications to handle domain names with non-ASCII characters.
-IDNA converts domain name strings with non-ASCII characters to ASCII domain name labels that applications that use the DNS can accurately understand.
+IDNA is a protocol defined in RFCs 5890, 5891, 5892, 5893, 5895, 5895 and their relevant RFCs by the Internet Engineering Task Force (http://www.ietf.org).
+IDNA makes it possible for applications to handle domain names with non-ASCII characters, including converting domain name strings with non-ASCII characters to ASCII domain name labels, that applications that use the DNS can accurately understand.
 Not all characters used in the world's languages will be available for use in domain names.
 Hence IDNA is not able to convert all such characters into ASCII labels.

 A label is an individual part of a domain name.
 Labels are usually shown separated by dots; for example, the domain name "example.com" is composed of two labels: "example", and "com".

 Languages | Scripts | Alphabets

 Languages are used by speech communities.
 Scripts are used to write down information in the various languages and this is done by using the corresponding alphabets or alternative writing systems.